SMC-AAU-CPH/smc-cph.github.io/_posts/2022-08-23-kristeic_team_blog_post.md

 ---
 layout: post
-title: Meet Triple A - MCT 2022
+title: Meet Triple A - SMC 2022
 date: 2022-08-26 09:30:00 +0200
 categories: people
 author: Jack Hardwick, Christian Thobroe Anda, Kristian Eicke
 image: /assets/image/2022_08_26_kristeic_teamA_thumbnail.jpg
 excerpt: Hi!
-This is MCT-Team Triple A - Read more on who we are and what we do besides hanging around trash bins.
+This is SMC-Team Triple A - Read more on who we are and what we do besides hanging around trash bins.
 keywords: people
 ---